karol-brejna-i/locust-experiments/sending-results/README.md

 ```

 ## Running the experiment
-Presented experiments can be ran on any platform of choice: bare metal, VM, cloud, Kubernetes, etc. I've prepared a set of docker and docker composer files to get the advantage of the simplicity of development with docker.
+Presented experiments can be run on any platform of choice: bare metal, VM, cloud, Kubernetes, etc. I've prepared a set of docker and docker composer files to get the advantage of the simplicity of development with docker.
 The next few sections explain setting up different components of the experiment.

 ### Starting Elasticsearch and Kibana